MW 8x15 / N38 - neodymium magnet

 bulk discounts:

-Give us a call tel: +48 22 499 98 98 or get in touch through form on our website.
-You can check the lifting capacity as well as the appearance of neodymium magnets in our magnetic mass calculator force calculator
+Call us tel: +48 22 499 98 98 or write through form on our website.
+You can check the mass as well as the appearance of neodymium magnet in our force calculator force calculator

 Orders placed by 2:00 PM will be shipped on the same business day.